 Gold Medal -This heirloom was summarized above under the orange tomatoes.
 It is actually a bi-color and beautiful.

-Speckled Roman – This was a new heirloom variety for us in 2012.
-The young plants looked quite spindly and I thought it might be a fragile plant, but once it got going it was strong and a good producer.
+Speckled Roman – The young plants looked quite spindly and I thought it might be a fragile plant, but once it got going it was strong and a good producer.
 The taste is somewhat mild, but the color and shape are fun to have on tomato platters.

 Pink Heirloom Tomato Varieties: